 Crockpot steak bites make the ultimate comfort dinner that is simple, easy on the wallet, tender, juicy, and has such a rich flavor!
 This main course meal can be served with just about any side dish and is one that the whole family will enjoy!

-Crock-pot steak bites go great over creamy mashed potatoes, cooked egg noodles, or with your favorite variety of rice.
-We also like serving these alongside of glazed carrots, green beans, Instant Pot corn on the cob, and buttermilk cornbread.
-If you like slow cooker meals on busy nights, be sure to try my roast, chicken tortilla soup, or carnitas.
-The entire family will love them.
+Crock-pot steak bites go great over creamy mashed potatoes, cooked egg noodles, or with rice We also like serving these alongside brown sugar honey glazed carrots, Chinese buffet green beans, instant pot corn on the cob, and buttermilk cornbread.

 Why You’ll Love This Crockpot Steak Bites Recipe